Sustainability Demand and Government Incentives Fuelling Biopesticide Adoption

 Environmental and Health Concerns Drive the Rise of Biopesticides in Pest Management

-The growing need for sustainable biopesticide products as they create concern regarding environmental and health effects compared to conventional pesticides, gives way to the need for biopesticides made from naturally existing microbes targeting the demand for safer, efficient alternatives.
+The growing need for sustainable biopesticide products, as they create concern regarding environmental and health effects compared to conventional pesticides, gives way to the need for biopesticides made from naturally existing microbes, targeting the demand for safer, efficient alternatives.
 Demand for these products is on the rise because they provide pest control while enhancing the health of plants, and thus they are a practical solution in various agricultural industries.
-For instance, in February 2023, Jarrow Biotech introduced Jarrow-Muller, a biopesticide produced from microorganisms that occur naturally, as manages pests such as insects and diseases in plants and enhances plant growth and health.
+For instance, in February 2023, Jarrow Biotech introduced Jarrow-Muller, a biopesticide produced from microorganisms that occur naturally, which manages pests such as insects and diseases in plants and enhances plant growth and health.
 Non-toxic to humans, animals, and friendly insects, Jarrow-Muller provides a green solution to synthetic pesticides, which decreases the environmental footprint and increases crop production in different agricultural industries.

 Searching for a Country or Region Specific Report?